yawaramin/scala-modules/README.md

     abstraction (the module interface and the implementation using a representation of composed functions), which is somewhat sensible.

-  - We use `override` extensively in the `IntFn` trait to enable C++-style virtual method dispatch for when we're holding several different `IntMap` instances with different concrete implementations and we want to operate on all of them uniformly and have them just do the right thing automatically.
+  - We use `override` extensively in the `IntFn` trait to explicitly show which methods and values are from the signature.
+Of course, we can have more methods and values in the `IntFn` trait and object instances (e.g. `IntStrFn`) and these will automatically be private--they'll never be seen outside the module because the module will be upcast immediately on creation to its signature's type, and its runtime type will never be known by any user.

   - We implement the `IntStrFn` module as actually an anonymous class that extends the `IntFn` trait and passes in the concrete type as